matthewbrake/ocr-bill-v3/README.md

 ### 4.2.
 Environment Configuration (Optional)

-If you are using a development server like Vite, the application can automatically load API keys from an environment file.
+If you are using a development server like Vite or running the Node.js server, the application can automatically load configuration from an environment file.

 1.  **Create an environment file**: In the root of the project, create a new file named `.env`.

-2.  **Add API Key**: You must add at least one AI provider API key to use the application.
+2.  **Add Configuration**: You must add at least one AI provider API key to use the application.
     -   Open the `.env` file and add your keys.
 You can get a key from [Google AI Studio](https://aistudio.google.com/app/apikey).
     ```env
     # Required for Gemini provider